Irish cricket team in Bangladesh in 2022–23: Squads

 Former Zimbabwe wicket-keeper PJ Moor was included in Ireland's Test squad for the first time.
-On 9 March 2023, Ireland's Fionn Hand was added to the Test squad, replaced Josh Little in the ODI squad and replaced Conor Olphert (unavailable due to study commitments) in the T20I squad.
-On 11 March 2023, Ireland's Barry McCarthy was ruled out of the entire tour, with Thomas Mayes named as his replacement.
+On 9 March 2023, Ireland's Fionn Hand was added to the Test squad, replacing Josh Little in the ODI squad and replacing Conor Olphert (unavailable due to study commitments) in the T20I squad.
+On 11 March 2023, Ireland's Barry McCarthy was ruled out of the entire tour due to injury, with Thomas Mayes named as his replacement.
 On 16 March 2023, Zakir Hasan was ruled out of the ODI series due to a finger injury, with Rony Talukdar named as his replacement.
 On 21 March 2023, both Afif Hossain and Shoriful Islam were released from the Bangladesh's squad for the third ODI.

-On 26 March 2023, Ireland's regular captain Andrew Balbirnie was rested from the T20I series, with Paul Stirling and Lorcan Tucker were named captain, and vice-captain respectively.
+On 26 March 2023, Ireland's regular captain Andrew Balbirnie was rested from the T20I series, with Paul Stirling and Lorcan Tucker named captain and vice-captain respectively.
 On 3 April 2023, Bangladesh's Taskin Ahmed was ruled out of the one-off Test match due to a side strain, with Rejaur Rahman Raja named as his replacement.
 On 10 April 2023, Mrittunjoy Chowdhury replaced Taskin Ahmed in the ODI series.